How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Why cash flow planning matters

 Effective cash flow planning is no longer just a basic finance function, it’s rapidly becoming a way for industry leaders to capture a strategic advantage.
-In addition, as economic volatility persists, the ability to confidently project, manage, and optimise cash flow has become a defining factor in business growth.
+As economic volatility persists and market conditions shift, the ability to confidently project, manage, and optimize cash flow has become a defining factor in business growth.

-Done well, a cash flow plan acts as both a liquidity management tool and a business compass, guiding everything from funding decisions to investment timing, and resource allocation.
-Such a plan also plays an important role in external communication, helping to instil confidence among investors, lenders, and boards.
+Done well, a cash flow plan acts as both a liquidity management tool and a business compass, guiding everything from funding decisions to investment timing, resource allocation and launch of new products.
+Such a plan also plays an important role in external communication, helping to instill confidence among investors, lenders, and boards.

 Here’s how a robust cash flow plan delivers value across multiple dimensions: